-concluding its 70th season, North Orange County Community Concerts Association
+preparing for its 71st season, North Orange County Community Concerts Association

 presents musical memories and exciting live performers at bargain

 prices.
 All concerts will be in the air-conditioned sanctuary of Fullerton First United Methodist Church.

 Renewals and new subscriptions are now being accepted.

 Monday, October 24, 2016, 7:30 PM

 Violinist and JoyouStrings founder Tim Kunze leads this quartet of fine local musicians as they perform his arrangements of classical and popular selections.
 Tim plays first violin along with Diane Bohl, second violin, Joe Derthick, viola and Steve Hughes, cello.
 Three of the four are regular performers in the Rio Hondo Symphony.
 Their repertoire runs the gamut from Johann Sebastian Bach, to Henry Purcell, to Leonard Bernstein, to Cole Porter, to Irving Berlin and much more.
 Join us for an evening of chamber music with style and verve.

 They delighted us in 2013 and they are coming back to entertain us again.
 Laura Stone, Oboe, Joseph Stone, Flute, Jennifer Showalter, Clarinet, Dristin Morrison, French Horn, and Andrew Klein, Bassoon, will perform a program titled "Music Tells a Story."
 Come hear them highlight the power of music to inspire, transport, and entertain by performing great masterworks from the woodwind quintet literature and popular favorites.